-The first and most important step is to look in the mirror and be honest with yourself.
+The first and most important step for an aspiring model is to look in the mirror and be honest with yourself.
 How are you realistically going to get cast in a commercial print campaign?
 Do you have a high-end look and should be booking jobs for Gap catalogs where you’re getting roles because of your great looks?
 Or do you have more of the everyday person type of look and can get hired for the doctor, real estate agent, or sick person for a pharmaceutical campaign?
 Without understanding how you are honestly going to get cast, it makes it very difficult to create the right types of photos that will get you work.

 After making the decision on your type, you’ll want to begin doing research.
 Instead of asking a photographer what you should do during a photo shoot, you want to find existing ads that are right for your category.
 Creating a number of different shots that look like ads while showing a variety of expressions and emotions will give you your best chance for getting both representation and bookings.
 Go through magazine ads that you could imagine seeing yourself in.
 When you see an ad and can honestly say, “I could do that ad,” then use the ad as a template for your photo shoot.